JX-Siaw/real-time-transportation-map/README.md

 * Thanks to [Public Transport Victoria](https://www.ptv.vic.gov.au/footer/about-ptv/digital-tools-and-updates/) for providing access to their Timetable API's data
 * Thanks to RMIT VXLab for providing access to the lab for development work and testing with the tiled displays
+* Thanks to RMIT University for providing me the opportunity to work on the project